brianglass/anastasis/files/16 September.md

 The flow of living blood is a proof, all-praised Martyr, of the immaculate life that has been given you from above; for you have been revealed as an inexhaustible treasury of healings for those who draw from it with faith.

-Death touched you, God-inspired, by natureÂ’s law; but you have been clothed dispassionately with the death that bears life, by which, having assumed complete purity as a spiritual body, you live incorruptibly, and the streams of your blood bear witness.
+Death touched you, God-inspired, by nature’s law; but you have been clothed dispassionately with the death that bears life, by which, having assumed complete purity as a spiritual body, you live incorruptibly, and the streams of your blood bear witness.

 Crowned by the laws of the contest, Efphemia, Martyr, herald of Christ, you devoutly confirmed the volume of honoured doctrines; grasping it from the hands of the fathers of the Council you are revealed as a living monument of orthodoxy.